ABOUT THIS WEBINAR

 Understanding the deeper complexities of the immune system is critical to providing insights into immune based therapeutic candidates and their functioning.
 IntelliCyt’s iQue Screener PLUS platform is a high throughput suspension cell screening platform that facilitates simultaneous assessment of multiple parameters such as cell health and function from multiple cell types in a single well, while using minimal sample volumes.
 With this capability, more powerful assays can be developed to look at multiple endpoints and generate more correlative data from precious samples.

-This webinar will feature two talks:
+This webinar features two talks:

-- Highlight of IntelliCyt’s iQue Screener PLUS platform and how it is transforming immuno-oncology development with its high throughput flow-based analysis and intuitive ForeCyt® Software.
+- Highlights of IntelliCyt’s iQue Screener PLUS platform and how it is transforming immuno-oncology development with its high throughput flow-based analysis and intuitive ForeCyt® Software.
 A brief overview of the ForeCyt Software workflow experience and upcoming features that will impact applications in immuno-oncology.

 Manager - Immunology and Assay Services, Horizon DiscoveryVIEW SPEAKER BIO